oktadev/okta-blog/_source/_posts/2020-12-07-spring-cloud-config.md

 Spring Boot is a very popular framework for creating microservices quickly and easily.
 Due to its popularity, it is also extremely well-supported with plenty of technical guides and examples online.

 It's easy to create several, dozens, or even hundreds of microservices for your project with Spring Boot.
 One speed bump with this approach, however, is the configuration of all these services.
-Typically in Spring Boot configuration is bundled with the application.
+Typically in Spring Boot, configuration is bundled with the application.
 This works fine for small, monolithic applications, but when dealing with dozens of services and potentially hundreds of configuration files, managing all of them can be a headache.

+**Table of Contents**{: .hide }
+* Table of Contents
+{:toc}

+## Spring Cloud Config to the Rescue!

 This is where **Spring Cloud Config**, a framework integrated with Spring Boot, is useful.
 A dedicated "config server" is brought online from which each microservice can download its configuration data.
 This dramatically simplifies the management of many microservices by centralizing their configuration in one location and provides the ability to "live" refresh a microservice's configuration without redeploying the service.
 As a bonus, Spring Cloud Config provides out-of-the-box support for storing/reading configuration from Git repositories, giving you a full audit history of changes in one location.